ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Publications

-Forthcoming
+2016
 :   **'"An Object With No Predecessors?"
 A Computational Reading of J.H.
-Prynne's *For the Monogram*'**, *Journal of British and Irish Innovative Poetry*
+Prynne's *For the Monogram*'**, *Journal of British and Irish Innovative Poetry*, <https://poetry.openlibhums.org/articles/10.16995/biip.9/>

-:   **'Migration Patterns: Two Little Magazines of 1960--62'**, *Textual Practice*
+:   **'Migration Patterns: Two Little Magazines of 1960--62'**, *Textual Practice*, <http://www.tandfonline.com/doi/full/10.1080/0950236X.2016.1188143> (forthcoming in print)

 :   **'J.H.
-Prynne'**, in Jay Parini, ed., *British Writers Supplement*, vol. XXIII (Farmington Hills, MI: Gale Cengage, 2016)
+Prynne'**, in Jay Parini, ed., *British Writers*, Supplement XXIII (Farmington Hills, MI: Charles Scribner's Sons, 2017), pp. 303--19

 2015
 :   **'"A few feet of film run backwards": Tracing the Sonic Construction of Shellfire, 1914--30'**, in Michael Bull and Les Back, eds, *The Auditory Culture Reader*, 2nd edn (London: Bloomsbury, 2015), pp. 293--302